CoopHash: Cooperative Learning of Multipurpose Descriptor and Contrastive Pair Generator via Variational MCMC Teaching for Supervised Image Hashing: Introduction

-In this paper, we focus on the learning-to-hash methods that ``learn'' data-dependent hash functions for efficient image retrieval.
-Prior studies on learning-to-hash include~\citet{kulis2009learning,grauman2013learning,gong2013iterative,wang2016learning,gui2018r2sdh,Dong2020Learning}.
-Recently, deep learning-to-hash methods learn the similarity-preserving representation while simultaneously controlling the quantization error of binarizing the continuous representation to binary codes~\citep{lai2015simultaneous,zhu2016deep,cao2017hashnet,yuan2020central,jin2020ssah,doan2020imagehashing,doan2022one,doan2020efficient}.
+This paper focuses on the learning-to-hash methods that ``learn'' data-dependent hash functions for efficient image retrieval.
+Prior studies on learning-to-hash include~\citep{kulis2009learning,grauman2013learning,gong2013iterative,wang2016learning,gui2018r2sdh,Dong2020Learning}.
+Recently, deep hashing methods learn preserving representations while simultaneously controlling the quantization error of binarizing the continuous representation to binary codes~\citep{lai2015simultaneous,zhu2016deep,cao2017hashnet,yuan2020central,jin2020ssah,hoe2021one,doan2022one}.
 These methods achieve state-of-the-art performance on several datasets.
 However, their performance is limited by the amount of supervised information available in the training dataset.
-Sufficiently annotating massive datasets, which are common in most retrieval applications, is an expensive and tedious task.
+Sufficiently annotating massive datasets (common in retrieval applications) is an expensive and tedious task.
 Subject to such scarcity of supervised similarity information, deep hashing methods run into problems such as overfitting and train/test distribution mismatch, resulting in a significant loss in retrieval performance.

-To improve generalization, data-synthesis techniques are proposed for hashing~\citep{qiu2017deep,cao2018hashgan}.
-These methods rely on the increasingly popular and powerful generative models, such as Generative Adversarial Network (GAN), and achieve a substantial retrieval improvement.
+To improve generalization, ldata-synthesis techniques are proposed for hashing~\citep{qiu2017deep,cao2018hashgan}.
+These methods rely on increasingly powerful generative models, such as Generative Adversarial Network (GAN), and achieve a substantial retrieval improvement.
 However, training GANs is difficult because of problems such as mode collapse.
 In existing GAN-based methods, the generative model is first trained, then the trained generator model is used to synthesize additional data to fine-tune the hash function while the discriminator is usually discarded.
 This separation is ad hoc and does not utilize the full power of generative models, such as representation learning.